 Amphibian habitat suitability:

 This site is a concrete-lined perennial pool, approximately 1.2 meters by 4.3 meters with a maximum depth of 14 centimeters, fed with a pipe from a neighboring spring.
-The pool is on the terrace immediately next to upper Figueroa creek in a grassy area under a large oak tree.
+The pool is on the terrace immediately next to upper Figueroa Creek in a grassy area under a large oak tree.
 We conducted 3 day surveys and 3 night surveys at this site between January 21 and March 18, 2017.
 The only amphibians observed at this site were two female western toads on the March 18 night survey.
 One was soaking in the pool while the second was in the creekbed immediately below the pool where there are logs and debris.

 Total amphibian observations at Massey Spring: